Miami Heat Odds

 - The Celtics and the Heat rebound at nearly the same rate, with the Celtics averaging 2.6 more rebounds per game.

-- The Heat's 46.7% shooting percentage from the field this season is 3.3 percentage points higher than the Celtics have allowed to their opponents (43.4%).
+- The Heat's 46.7% shooting percentage from the field this season is 3.3 percentage points higher than the Celtics have given up to their opponents (43.4%).

 Miami Last 10 Games